Fossil track: North America

+Asia

 China

 The Gansu dinosaur trackway located in the Liujiazia National Dinosaur Geopark in Yanguoxia, China contains hundreds of tracks including 245 dinosaur, 350 theropod, 364 sauropod and 628 ornithopod tracks among others.

+Thailand

+The Phu Pha Man National Park in Thailand contains one of the oldest dinosaur tracks to have been discovered in Asia.
+Discovered in January 2024, paleontologists from the Department of Mineral Resources have dated the tracks to around 225–220 million years old (the late Triassic period).
+The track contains traces of a variety of dinosaurs including theropods, sauropods, and archosaurs.

 Australia

-The Lark Quarry Trackway in Queensland contains three-toed tracks made by a heard of ornithopod dinosaurs crossing a river.
-It was once believed they respresented a large predator chasing doqn a mixed flock of small ornithopods and theropods, but this was contested in 2011.
+The Lark Quarry Trackway in Queensland contains three-toed tracks made by a herd of ornithopod dinosaurs crossing a river.
+It was once believed they respresented a large predator chasing a mixed flock of small ornithopods and theropods, but this was contested in 2011.